 But Tidal has removed this charming feature for some reasons.
-So, this article will demonstrate how to use crossfade Tidal in another efficient way.
+So, this article will demonstrate how to crossfade Tidal music on desktop and mobile in another efficient way.
 Let's get underway!

 Part 1.
 Everything We Know about Tidal Crossfade